 In Microsoft Team Foundation Server (TFS) 2018 and previous versions, run and release pipelines are called definitions, runs are called builds, service connections are called service endpoints, stages are called environments, and jobs are called phases.

 Use a variable group to store values that you want to control and make available across multiple pipelines.
+You can also use variable groups to store secrets and other values that might need to be passed into a YAML pipeline.
 Variable groups are defined and managed in the Library page under Pipelines.

 Variable groups can be used in a build pipeline in only Azure DevOps and TFS 2018.
 They cannot be used in a build pipeline in earlier versions of TFS.